 Types of solar batteries

-- Lead-acid batteries are Australia’s most common type of solar battery.
-They are relatively inexpensive and have a long lifespan but lower energy density and efficiency than other types of solar batteries.
+- Lead-acid batteries are Australia’s most common type of battery.
+They are relatively inexpensive and have a long lifespan but lower energy density and efficiency than other types of batteries.

-- Sodium-nickel chloride batteries are a newer type of solar battery still under development.
+- Sodium-nickel chloride batteries are a newer type of battery that is still under development.
 They have the potential to be more affordable than lithium-ion batteries while also having similar energy density and efficiency.

-It is important to consult with a solar battery installer to determine which type of solar battery is right for you.
+It is important to consult with a solar battery installer to determine which type of battery is right for you.
 They can help you assess your needs and budget and recommend the best solar battery for your home or business.
-Learn more: Best Solar Battery Australia 2023.
+Learn more: Best Solar Battery Australia.

 Advantages of lithium-ion batteries